-While we hold this view, we welcome the intention of the Board to treat OHPs the same as all other registered practitioners under the Board's jurisdiction.
+We welcome the intention of the Board to treat oral health practitioners the same as other registered practitioners under the Board's jurisdiction.
 This is well overdue and we applaud this move.
-OHPs have historically and consistently, clearly recognised, and worked within, the boundaries of their scope of practice and the Board's own data on notifications and complaints supports this.
+Oral Health Practitioners have historically and consistently, clearly recognised, and worked within, the boundaries of their scope of practice and the Board's own data on complaints supports this.
 It is clear that there is not a need to impose additional regulation on their practice.

-The ADOHTA have long asserted that the imposition of a structured professional relationship and the designation around '...not (being) independent practitioners...' applied to OHPs was inconsistent with standard approaches to health practitioner regulation, and removing this phrasing is absolutely necessary.
-We remain of the view that this wording should not be in the Standard and as such support its removal as recommended by the Board.
+ADOHTA have long asserted that the imposition of a structured professional relationship and the designation around '...not (being) independent practitioners...' applied to OHP's was inconsistent with standard approaches to health practitioner regulation and removing this phrasing is absolutely necessary.
+We remain of the view that this wording should not be in the Standard and as such support its removal.

-The ADOHTA endorses the requirement that all dental practitioners practice within their education, training and competence.
-We also acknowledge that the proposed revised standard has incorporated the recommendations made by Health Workforce Australia in 2011 in their report on Oral Health Practitioners' Scope of Practice Review.
-This proposed approach accurately aligns with the regulatory framework consistent with all other registered dental practitioners under the National Scheme.
+ADOHTA QLD endorses the requirement that all dental practitioners practice within their education, training and competence.
+We are pleased to see that the proposed revised standard has incorporated the recommendations made by Health Workforce Australia in 2011 in their report on Oral Health Practitioners' Scope of Practice and, that this proposed approach more accurately aligns with the regulatory framework consistent with all other registered health professional under the National Scheme.

-As part of the public consultation process, the ADOHTA wishes to address the guiding questions presented by the Board.
+As part of the public consultation process, the ADOHTA QLD wishes to address the guiding questions presented by the Board.

-1. From your perspective, how is the current registration standard and guidelines working?
+From your perspective, how is the current registration standard and guidelines working?

 The current registration standards and guidelines have largely met the objectives of the National Scheme, which has the primary objective of protecting the public from the risks inherent in receiving dental care.
-The ADOHTA argues however, that there is significant evidence to demonstrate that there are several mechanisms in the current standard, which limit competitiveness and consumer choice and which are duplicated thus adding cost and no regulatory benefit.

-The requirements for a 'structured professional relationship' and the clause that states dental hygienists, dental therapists and oral health therapists must not practise as 'independent practitioners' within the current standards has created confusion amongst the dental profession and is unnecessary over-regulation.
-We understand this viewpoint is shared with our colleagues from the DHAA.
-A structured professional relationship with a dentist is not practical because as autonomous practitioners;
+The Standard whilst meeting the objectives has however facilitated the misunderstanding of the wording used and the intent of the document and therefore overly restrictive practices by employers in some areas has ensued.
+ADOHTA QLD believes that there are several mechanisms in the current standard which limit competitiveness and consumer choice and which are duplicated thus adding cost and no regulatory benefit.

-- OHPs will (and should) consult with and refer to, more than a dentist, with other appropriately trained health practitioners, including more experienced OHPs, dentists, dental specialists and other health practitioners. - Many dental practitioners, and members of the public do not understand the differences between 'autonomous practice' and 'independent practice' and why these words are in place. - The mechanism of accreditation of educational programs and registration to practice is sufficient to ensure safe practice without these components.
-Our education programs enable graduate OHPs to practice in a dental team environment as autonomous practitioners who are responsible for the dental treatment services they provide.
+The requirements for a 'structured professional relationship' and the clause that states that dental hygienists, dental therapists and oral health therapists must not practise as 'independent practitioners' within the current standards has created confusion amongst the dental profession and is an unnecessary over-regulation.
+Many practitioners, and members of the public do not understand the differences between 'autonomous practice' and 'independent practice' and why these words are in place.
+The Boards definition of 'independent practice' further adds to the confusion.
+The mechanism of accreditation of educational programs and registration to practice is sufficient to ensure safe practice without these components.

-In addition to this, there are communities who have poor access to dental services, who have been disadvantaged by these requirements because of misinterpretations that have prevented OHPs from providing dental services.
-Opportunities exist for effective triaging in areas with reduced access to care and to address high prevalence of oral disease rates including residential care, rural and remote areas and outreach communities, where systems such as tele-dentistry could be used to their full advantage.
-This change is likely to improve the transition towards a stronger focus on preventive models of dental care.
-Some employers still believe that OHPs cannot practice without the presence of a dentist because of the wording of the current standard.
-There are also issues with private health insurance, government funded schemes and rebates that arise because of the misleading language in the current standard.
+In addition to this, opportunities exist for effective triaging in areas with reduced access to care and high dental disease rates including residential care, rural and remote areas and outreach communities, where systems such as tele-dentistry could be used to their full advantage.
+This is the change may improve to transition to a preventive and more modern model of dental care.
+These communities have been disadvantaged by the requirements of the current Scope of Practice because of misinterpretations that have prevented oral health practitioners from providing services.
+Some employers still believe that they (OHPS) cannot practice without the presence of a dentist because of the wording of the current standard.
+There are also issues with government funded schemes and rebates that arise because of the misleading language in the current standard.

-The current registration standard and guidelines are also in conflict with the COAG Principles for bestpractice regulation, in relation to:
+The current registration standard and guidelines are also in conflict with the COAG Principles for best-practice regulation, in relation to: